kartverket/skipctl/readme.md

 The various `test` commands will execute against an API server.
 Run `skipctl test ping --api-server=something` to get a list of supported API server names.
 An API server represents a location that can run tests from their perspective.
 All communication with API servers is encrypted over TLS.

+> :exclamation: Before issuing any commands, be sure to be authenticated first (`gcloud auth application-default login`).

 ### Ping

 ```shell